m5lk3n/wyatt/README.md

 Please also see the accompanying webpage: [wyatt.lttl.dev](https://wyatt.lttl.dev)

-## License

-This project is licensed under the GNU General Public License v3.0 (GPL-3.0) or later.
-See the [LICENSE](./LICENSE) file for details.

 ## Tips / Known Limitations / Known Issues

 - If you plan to be notified for a bigger place, like a mall, give it a good radius.
 Not a good example is a distance of 100 m from the center of the mall as this probably doesn't trigger a notification around the mall.